samuelsycamore/samuelsycamore/README.md

 # A Solar-Powered Profile

 ### Cheers!
-I'm Sam Sycamore, a full-stack web developer who's fallen in love with Tailwind and React.
+I'm Sam Sycamore, a full-stack web developer who's fallen in love with Tailwind and Next.js!

 I live off-grid in the Santa Cruz Mountains of California - almost all the code you find here was made possible by solar power.